MadDogTen/MTrack/README.md

 Coded using IntelliJ IDEA 14.1.4 Windows Edition.

 Works on Windows 10, Might work on other Windows versions.
-Eventual support of other operating systems is planned (Ubuntu may or many not currently work).
+Eventual support of other operating systems is planned (Ubuntu may or may not currently work).

 Notice- I'm making this to learn Java.
 Before this project I had 0 experience in coding (or .1 if you count very basic HTML).
 I expect to have done a lot of things wrong, But with your help I can hopefully get better and make this a usable program.